Coretti Arle-Titz: Early career (1901–1907)

 On April 28, 1902, Coretté received her first passport and around late May, accompanied by Fannie Smith (from Philadelphia) traveled across the Atlantic to join the Louisiana Amazon Guard troupe in Europe.
 While traveling abroad, she changed her name to Coretté Alefred, for unknown reasons.
-For five successful months, the troupe traveled across central Europe, performing in Zurich, St. Gallen, Munich, Leipzig and Dresden.
+For five successful months, the troupe traveled across central Europe, performing in Zürich, St. Gallen, Munich, Leipzig and Dresden.
 On November 1, 1902, during an engagement in Dresden, the women severed relations with their German impresario and sued her for financial exploitation and mismanagement.
 Ollie Burgoyne was elected as the troupe manager.
 On November 16, now as the "Five Louisianas", the troupe relocated to Berlin, where they began a short German tour for the next four months.
 In March 1903, during another Dresden appearance, Ollie Burgoyne and Florence Collins renewed their passports and departed for London to join the cast of Hurtig & Seamon's "In Dahomey", which opened the following month at the Shaftesbury Theatre.
 Possibly under the management of Emma Harris, the troupe continued touring Germany for another three months before departing for the Russian Empire.
-After receiving a passport from Berlin's American Embassy (July 10, 1903), the troupe traveled northwest to Saint Petersburg, to appear for two months at the popular Krestovskiy Garden Amusement Park, where they opened on July 19.
+After receiving a passport from Berlin's American Embassy (July 10, 1903), the troupe traveled northeast to Saint Petersburg, to appear for two months at the popular Krestovskiy Garden Amusement Park, where they opened on July 19.
 On September 29, the troupe opened in Moscow at Aumont's French Theater for another two months billed as the "4 Ebony Belles".
 During the winter of 1903, the Louisiana Amazon Guard (Ebony Belles) finally dissolved.
 Alverta Burley married African-American entertainer Oliver E. Brodie and the couple toured as "Brodie & Brodie".
 Harris convinced Coretté Hardy and Fannie Smith to remain in Russia with her and they formed the "Harris Trio".
 For the next six months, the trio performed between Saint-Petersburg and Moscow.
 In March 1904, the duo became the "Harris Trio" with the addition of Fannie Smith, and together they departed for Helsinki with an engagement at the illustrious Hotell Fennia, where Finnish high society enjoyed mingling.